christopherrowley/ESP32_FFT/README.md

 ## Installation and code usage
 1. Download this repository and open ESP32_FFT_VU.ino.
+2. From the Arduino library manager, you will need:
+    - FastLED Neomatrix
+    - EasyButton libraries .
-2. You will need the FastLED Neomatrix and EasyButton libraries from the Arduino library manager.
-Youw will also need the arduinoFFT library.
-At the time of writing, the library manager version arduinoFFT has a bug which prevents `DCRemoval()` from working, so download it from the [GitHub repository](https://github.com/kosme/arduinoFFT) and install it from a zip file.
+    - arduinoFFT library (At the time of writing, the library manager version arduinoFFT has a bug which prevents `DCRemoval()` from working, so download it from the [GitHub repository](https://github.com/kosme/arduinoFFT) and install it from a zip file)
 3. Watch the video to see how to use it.
 4. To customsise it to your own matrix layout, read about Neomatrix layouts at [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library#layouts-2894555-5).